sulu/docs/detail-specification/600-global/DET-601-products.md

 ##### Configureable options
 There are tables lik `pr_delivery_type` or `pr_delivery_status`, which can hold additional information base on the configurations of the bundle.

-Another configureable option is the pricing.
-In addition to the `price`-field in the base entity, you can also save the prices along with a minimum quantity, so that you can offer a discount on high number orders.